Board of Directors

 In addition to her clinical responsibilities, Dr. Rahman is dedicated to teaching young doctors in training.
 In 2009, Dr. Rahman won the Resident Teaching Award from the UF College of Medicine and the 2011 Course Director Teaching Award from the UF department of neuroscience.
 Dr. Rahman serves as the co-director of the neuroanatomy course in the College of Medicine.

-Treasurer - Benjamin Brown, MD
+Program Chair - Benjamin Brown, MD

 Benjamin Brown, M.D. is an assistant professor in the department of neurosurgery at the Mayo Clinic